kasun07/Project-02/README.md

 > Evaluated the model's performance and interpreted the results.

 ## Results
-1. Specifically related to the project:
+### Specifically related to the project:
-> The combined data provided comprehensive coverage of bike-sharing services and local businesses in the chosen area.
+> In vancouver city there are lots of bike station compared to restaurants and bars.

-> The regression model indicated a positive correlation between bike availability and higher local business ratings.
+> The regression model depicts that there's no relationship between places of bike staion and restaurants.

-> The analysis highlighted areas with high bike usage and their impact on business quality.

-2. Technical Skills
+### Technical Skills

 > API Integration and Data Retrieval: HTTP Requests, JSON Parsing